Privacy Policy

 • Rental contract data: name, dates, assigned vehicle, terms, extras, and other data included in the generated contract.

-• Operator account data (B2B): users, roles, credentials, configuration, billing data, and tax identifiers.
+• Customer account data (B2B): users, roles, credentials, configuration, billing data, and tax identifiers.

 • Technical and usage data: IP address, browser, device, logs, security events, and product analytics.

-• Identity verification (KYC): validate the traveler identity by comparing the identity document, selfie, and biometric liveness detection.
+• Identity verification (KYC): validate the traveler’s identity by comparing the identity document, selfie, and biometric liveness detection.

 • Generation and electronic signing of rental contracts.